lizheym/empora-code-sumbission/README.md

 The provided README specified only what to do when the address is SUSPECT or INVALID.
 I used some liberty and still printed the provided address if it was valid, and to mirror the INVALID case, I appended '-> Address Valid' for full information.

 ## Testing approach

+As a related note, I used `pry` to debug this program, and in case the reviewer of this code doesn't have `pry` available, I commented out the import.

+`gem install webmock`

 Explain the use of mock/stub
 Rspec unit tests, edge cases, etc